ang3lin4/ang3lin4/README.md

 ## Hi there 👋, I'm Angelina
-Third year computer engineering student at University of Turku and first year business student at University of Vaasa.
+Fourth year computer engineering student at University of Turku and second year business student at University of Vaasa.
 Interested in cyber security, sustainable solutions and international business.
 Fast learner with a problem-solving mindset and great team working skills.

 ## Projects👾
 _More projects coming soon_